jxph025319/edx-documentation/en_us/shared/video/create_video.rst

      - AAC 44.1 / 192 kbps

 .. note::
- Typically you export at the same frame rate that was used when you created the media file.
+ Typically, you export at the same frame rate that was used when you created the media file.
 For example, if you create the file in a country that uses the PAL system, you export at 25 fps instead of the NTSC standard of 29.97 fps.

 .. include:: ../../../links/links.rst